southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Conduct an Inmate Search in South Carolina?

 Unit correctional facilities in South Carolina are responsible for maintaining inmate records.
 If a person suspects that another person has been detained or incarcerated, the first step in finding an inmate is to find information on the facility.
 Knowing the facility goes a long way, as one can easily confirm the existence of an inmate online before visiting the facility.
-Many times, online information suffices for most purposes.
+Online information is often sufficient for most purposes.

-If there is a need to visit the inmate, the requester must visit the Sheriff’s Office or the county jail.
+If the inmate needs to be visited, the requester must visit the Sheriff's Office or the county jail.
 A simple web search will furnish interested individuals with the address and contact information of the correctional facility.

-Note that requesters who prefer in-person inquiry at the local jail or state prison must abide by the facility visitation rules.
-While these rules differ from county to county, all visitors must be well dressed and possess a government-issued photo I. D. Furthermore, visitors must be on the inmate visitation list and schedule a visit at least twenty-four hours in advance.
+Requesters who prefer in-person inquiry at the local jail or state prison must abide by the facility visitation rules.
+While these rules differ from county to county, all visitors must be well-dressed and possess a government-issued photo ID.
+Furthermore, visitors must be on the inmate visitation list and schedule a visit at least twenty-four hours in advance.
 The SCDC maintains a directory of correctional facilities in the state.

 Interested persons may request and obtain publicly available records from all correctional facilities in the state.
-However, confidential records, and records that contain sensitive information, are exempted from public disclosure.
-Bypassing records restrictions involve submitting a court order or making a direct appeal to the record custodian.
+However, confidential records and records that contain sensitive information are exempt from public disclosure.
+Bypassing records restrictions involves submitting a court order or making a direct appeal to the record custodian.
 If the latter is successful, the record custodian will redact sensitive information before providing the documents.

 To find an inmate record, submit an FOIA request to the incarcerating agency.
 At the county level, the agency is the Sheriff's Office.
 At the state level, the agency is the SCDC FOIA Coordinator.
 The written request must include a simple description of the requested information, the inmate, and the requester's contact information.
 Send the request by mail or email to: